ibm-cloud-docs/databases-for-etcd/getting-started.md

 OK
 ```

-To check that the new value got assigned to the key:
+To check that the new value got assigned to the key,
 ```
 etcdctl get key1
 > key1